 Whether or not a team member manages to close a sale, every trade show visitor should walk away from the booth feeling that they were treated with respect.
 That’s where the send-off comes in.
 Be sure to thank each prospective client for their time and offer any informational material that you’ve prepared, along with a business card.

 Now that you know how to work a trade show booth, be on the lookout for the best expo for your business.
 Here are a few of the biggest trade shows happening in the United States:

-Use R+L Global Logistics’ services to get your booth display to your trade show promptly and securely.
+Use R+L Global Logistics’ services for trade show freight shipping can get your booth there promptly and securely.
 To get started, chat, email or call R+L Global at (866) 415-8986 and ask about trade show shipping.